carlos-segura-mx/beverage-commercial-decision-lab/README.md

 ### Excel what-if simulator

-The Excel simulator combines:
+#The Excel simulator combines:

-- estimated own-price elasticities;
+#- estimated own-price elasticities;
-- cross-product substitution and cannibalization assumptions;
+#- cross-product substitution and cannibalization assumptions;
-- baseline prices, costs and volumes;
+#- baseline prices, costs and volumes;
-- user-defined discount scenarios;
+#- user-defined discount scenarios;
-- portfolio-level revenue and contribution calculations.
+#- portfolio-level revenue and contribution calculations.

-Editable inputs are highlighted in yellow.
+#Editable inputs are highlighted in yellow.
 Calculated results show the expected effect on:

-- price;
+#- price;
-- volume;
+#- volume;
-- net revenue;
+#- net revenue;
-- contribution;
+#- contribution;
-- total portfolio performance.
+#- total portfolio performance.

-The simulator is intended for scenario exploration.
-It should not be interpreted as a causal pricing recommendation without additional validation.
+#The simulator is intended for scenario exploration.
+It should not be interpreted as a causal pricing recommendation without additional #validation.

 ### SQL analysis